 Different Types of Segments used in Marketo Segmentation:

-Generally, we use six different types to segment to categorize our audience
+Generally, we use six different types of default segment to categorize our audience segment

 - Language preference